Levobupivacaine use while Breastfeeding

 Summary of Use during Lactation

-Bupivacaine during labor and delivery with other anesthetics and analgesics has been reported by some to interfere with breastfeeding.
+Local anesthetics during labor and delivery with other anesthetics and analgesics has been reported by some to interfere with breastfeeding.
 However, this assessment is controversial and complex because of the many different combinations of drugs, dosages and patient populations studied as well as the variety of techniques used.
 In contrast, epidural local anesthetics begun after clamping of the umbilical cord appears to enhance breastfeeding success because of improved pain control.
 Overall, it appears that with good breastfeeding support epidural levobupivacaine with or without fentanyl or one of its derivatives has little or no adverse effect on breastfeeding success.[1-6] Labor Labor pain medication may delay the onset of lactation.
 In one study, adding levobupivacaine wound infiltration to multimodal analgesia after cesarean section improved breastfeeding comfort.